 - 4.1 The NHS Five Year Forward View, published in October 2014, considered the progress made in improving health and care services in recent years and the challenges that faced leading up to 2020/21.
 These challenges include: - The quality of care people receive, which can be variable - The burden preventable illness constitutes - Financial pressure faced by health and care organisations - Changing needs and expectations of the public.
 New treatments options are emerging, and there is an expectation of better and more care delivered closer to home. - 4.2 To implement the Five Year Forward View, the NHS Shared Planning guidance (December 2015), has required every health and care system to create an ambitious local blueprint to accelerate change.
-This blueprint for action-entitled the Sustainability and Transformation Plan (STP)-is a place based plan which supports fulfilment of the Five Year Forward view and seeks to create a vision for the future of local Health and Care services.
+This blueprint for action-entitled the Sustainability and Transformation Plan (STP)-is a place based plan which supports fulfilment of the Five Year Forward view and seeks to create a vision for the future of the local NHS.
 The STP is to be built around an understanding of the needs of local populations and requires local system leaders to demonstrate how they will address the triple aims of the 5YFV, namely: - Closing the health and wellbeing gap - Transforming the quality of care - Achieving sustainable finances - 4.3 All STP areas have to make an assessment of the three gaps, alongside a consideration of local challenges where patients and populations need to see most improvement.
-This analysis will help to identify the key priorities needed to be tackled over the next five years to achieve sustainable transformation.
+This analysis will help to identify the key priorities needed to be tackled over the next five years to achieve sustainable transformation. - 4.4 Success of STPs and place-based planning is seen to be dependent on, "...an open, engaging, and iterative process that harnesses the energies of clinicians, patients, carers, citizens, and local community partners including the independent and voluntary sectors, and local government through health and wellbeing boards"